 Lasers are powerful tools used in the field of non-surgical cosmetic treatments.
 They are an essential part of my plastic surgery practice in Toronto.
 Unfortunately the regulations are very lax regarding who can own and perform laser treatments that, in the wrong hands, have the potential to burn and disfigure a patient.
 There are many unethical and untrained technicians who, at best, fail to provide the promised results, or at worst cause damage to patients wanting laser hair removal treatments.

-The most established treatment with lasers is Laser Hair Removal, which we offer in Toronto and Richmond Hill.
+The most established treatment with lasers is Laser Hair Removal, which we offer in Toronto.
 The first laser that arrived on the market in 1995 was the ruby laser.
 The ruby laser could only treat white skinned people with dark black hair.
 However, many advances have happened since that time.
 Different wave lengths are available, and we are able to treat most skin types and even the lighter brown hair tones.
 Studies show that 80% of the population who want to permanently remove and reduce unwanted growth will benefit from laser hair removal treatments.
 Today the ruby laser is no longer used for hair removal but is used to remove unwanted tattoos.

 Lasers are approved by both Health Canada and the FDA for “permanent hair reduction.”
 The reason being, in controlled medical studies, it has been proven that laser hair removal can permanently disable up to 90% of growing hair follicles in the best case scenario.
 This means that you can expect most of your hair to be gone; however there will always be that 10% possibility of hair regrowth or new follicle activity.
 Therefore, most people do require maintenance over the years.